datasciencecampus/pygrams/docs/tech-report.md

 ## Filtering 2

+## Issues when using mixed length phrases
+There are some issues when using mixed length phrases.
+That is for a given tri-gram ie. combustion engine, its associated bi-grams 'internal combustion' and 'combustion engine' as well as its unigrams 'internal', 'combustion' and 'engine' will receive counts too.
+So as a post-processing step, we deduct the higher-gram counts from the lower ones in order to have a less biased output of phrases as a result.

-### Dictionary Reduction
+### Dictionary Post process and Reduction
-TFIDF matrix is huge - needed to reduce number of columns (terms)... --prefilter_terms
+The TFIDF sparse matrix grows exponentially when bi-grams and tri-grams are included.
+The dictionary of phrases on the columns of the matrix can quickly grow into tens of millions.
+This has major storage and performance implications and was one of the major challenges for this project.
+In order to allow for faster processing and greater versatility in terms of computer specifications needed to run the pygrams pipeline we came up with some optimization ideas.
+We decided to discard non-significant features from the matrix and cache it along with the document dates in numerical format.
+The matrix optimization is performed by choosing the top n phrases (uni-bi-tri-grams) where n is user configurable and defaults to 100,000.
+The top n phrases are ranked by their sum of tfidf over all documents.
+In order to reduce the final object size, we decided to store the term-count matrix instead of the tf-idf as this would mean that we could use uint8 ie. 1 byte instead of the tf-idf data, which defaults to float64 and is 8 bytes per non-zero data element.
+When the cached object is read back, it only takes linear time to calculate and apply the weights This reduces the size of the cached serialized object by a large factor, which means that it can be de-serialized faster when read back.
+This way we managed to store 3.2M  US patent data documents in just 56.5 Mb with bz2 compression.
+This file is stored on our github page in https://github.com/datasciencecampus/pyGrams/tree/develop/outputs/tfidf/USPTO-mdf-0.05 and has been used to produce all the results in this report.
+We also append the command line arguments used to generate our outputs so that readers can reproduce them if they wish.
+The time it takes to cache the object is six and a half hours on a macbook pro with 16GB of RAM and i7 cores.
+Subsequent queries run in the order of one minute for popular terminology and a few minutes ( 7-8 mins) for timeseries outputs without forecasting.

 ### Document filtering 0.5-1 B
+Once the cached object is read we filter rows and columns based on the user query in order to produce the right results

 Document filtering comprises:

 - Time filters, restricting the corpus to documents with publication dates within a specified range.
 - Column filters, restricting the corpus to documents where the values of selected columns meet specified (binary) criteria.
 For patent data specifically, documents can be restricted to those with a specified Cooperative Patent Classification (CPC) value.

 ### Term filtering 2 B

 #### Stopwords

 Stopwords are handled using three user configurable files.
 One contains global stopwords, including a list of standard English stopwords; one contains unigram stop words; and the third bi-gram or tri-gram stopwords.

 #### Fatima work TF

 #### Word embedding 1 E

 The terms filter in PyGrams is used to filter out terms which are not relevant to terms inputted by the user.
 To do this, it uses a GloVe pre-trained word embedding.
+However, our pipeline can be used with other models like word2vec or fasttext.
+Glove has been chosen for practical purposes as it is low in storage and fast on execution.

 ##### What is a GloVe pre-trained word embedding?